stoeffel/redux-future/README.md

 import futureMiddleware from 'redux-future';
 ```

 The default export is a middleware function.
-If it receives a future (in a `future` or `payload` propterty), it will dispatch the resolved value of the future (after forking the future).
+If it receives a future, it will dispatch the resolved value of the future (after forking the future).
 It will dispatch the error if one occures.

 If it receives an Flux Standard Action whose `payload` is a future, it will `fork` and then either